2026 Daytona 500 predictions, odds, date, time: NASCAR model that nailed 11 winners reveals leaderboard picks

 How to make 2026 Daytona 500 picks

-McClure is also high on two NASCAR Daytona 500 longshots of +2000 or higher, potentially netting any backer a huge payday.
-You can only see who they are here.
+McClure is also high on a +2000 longshot, potentially netting any backer a huge payday.
+You can only see who it is here.

-So who wins the 2026 Daytona 500 and which massive longshots could stun NASCAR?
+So who wins the 2026 Daytona 500, and which massive longshot could stun NASCAR?
 Visit SportsLine now to see the 2026 NASCAR Daytona 500 picks and best bets from a NASCAR insider, and find out.

 2026 NASCAR Daytona 500 odds, lineup